|

 a long-baseline neutrino experiment designed to detect neutrino

 oscillations.
-It uses two detectors 400 miles apart: one at
+It used two detectors 400 miles apart: one at

 Fermilab in Batavia, Illinois, and the other at the Soudan